Sage-Bionetworks/Genie/README.md

 genie validate data_clinical_supp_SAGE.txt SAGE
 ```

 ## Contributing

 Please view [contributing guide](CONTRIBUTING.md) to learn how to contribute to the GENIE package.

+# Sage Bionetworks Only

+## Developing locally

+These are instructions on how you would develop and test the pipeline locally.

+1. Be sure you are invited to the Synapse GENIE Admin team.
+1. Install the package locally

+    ```
+    pip install -e .
+    ```

+1. Run the pipelines on the test project

+    ```
+    python bin/input_to_database.py main --project_id syn7208886 --deleteOld
+    python bin/input_to_database.py mutation --project_id syn7208886 --deleteOld
+    python bin/database_to_staging.py Jan-2017 ./cbioportal TEST --test
+    python bin/consortium_to_public.py Jan-2017 ./cbioportal TEST --test
+    ```